efogdev/wirelessifier/docs/MANUAL.md

 Any non-verified firmware will be rolled back on next boot.

 ## Miscellaneous
 - To force bootloader mode: hold all buttons and the rotary encoder at the same time.
-- To reset, rename the device: available in the web configurator.
+But don't.